 This email was sent to students who are on Progress Probation Level 1.

-We noticed your completion rate for all courses taken at De Anza is below 51%, as of spring quarter, because half or more of your course grades have been W (Withdrawal), I (Incomplete) or NP (No Pass).
+Welcome back to De Anza College!
+We wanted to remind you that your completion rate for all courses taken at De Anza is below 51%, as of the spring 2021 quarter, because half or more of your course grades have been W (Withdrawal), I (Incomplete) or NP (No Pass).
 As a result, you are beginning the progress probation level 1 process.

 You are not alone: Many students participate in the level 1 process each year, due to personal, financial, health or family issues that may affect their studies.

 We have confidence in you!
 We believe you can raise your completion rate, but it is important that you contact us to discuss your situation and develop a plan.
-For this reason, you have lost your priority registration status and a registration hold will be placed on your student account, which will prevent you from registering for winter classes, until you take the steps listed here.
+For this reason, you have lost your priority registration status and a registration hold will be placed on your student account next week, which will prevent you from registering for winter 2022 classes until you take the steps listed here.

 - Required: Meet with a counselor to help you develop a plan for academic growth and success.
 If you aren’t in a program that has its own counselors, make an appointment with the retention counselor or with any counselor in the General Counseling and Advising Division.
 (You can meet by phone or on Zoom.)